rishiraj88/gosandbox/README.md

 - To include REST API implementations.

 ## Progress (Short-Term Add-On Activities)
-- Set VS Code and workspage in Ubuntu development box (Workstation) up.
+- Set VS Code and workspace up using a Ubuntu Workstation.